In my town, spring through summer is a busy time for local events.

 One of my girlfriend’s favorite businesses — a local yoga studio — hosts yoga retreats, and even offers special classes on the beach!

-One of the things that both of these businesses do well, is offering attendees the chance to sign up for their events in advance.
+One of the things that both of these businesses do well is event management.

 I’m admittedly not the most organized person.
 Being able to sign up and receive reminders prior to the event, helps make sure I never miss a chance to attend.
 It also provides benefits to the business, because they can stay organized and make sure they are prepared for the event.